rmscode/binary-garden/docs/networking/spanning-tree.md

 1. Electing a root bridge.
 All interfaces on the switch elected as the root bridge are placed in a forwarding state.
 2. All other non-root switches determine the best path to the root bridge.
 The ports used to reach to the root bridge (root port) are placed in a forwarding state.
 3. On shared Ethernet segments, the switch with the best path to reach the root bridge is placed in a forwarding state.
 This is called the designated switch and its port is known as the designated port.
-4. All other interfaces are placed in a blocking state and will not forward trafic.
+4. All other interfaces are placed in a blocking state and will not forward traffic.

+!!! note

+    STP only considers working interfaces.
+Shutdown interfaces or interfaces without a link are placed in an STP disabled state.

+## Root bridge election

+## Root port election

+## Designated and non-designated ports